20 Signs of A Psychopath: Recognize Their Toxic Traits

 • Acts against the well-being of others

-Their brains are seemingly wired in a way that they can find it funny or joyful to treat others with utmost cruelty.
+Their brains are seemingly wired in such a way that they can find it funny or joyful to treat others with utmost cruelty.

 13. Superficial Charm & Appeal